Jadeja 'Trolling' Sanjay Manjrekar By Picking Wicket in His First Over is a World Cup Moment

 "I am not a big fan of bits and pieces players which Jadeja is at this point of his career in 50-over cricket.
 In Test matches, he is a pure bowler.
 But in 50-over cricket, I would rather have a batsman and a spinner," Manjrekar told IANS.

-Not the one to mince words, Jadeja came out in full force and slammed Manjrekar on the microblogging site, saying he had played for India in far more matches than him.
+Not the one to mince words, Jadeja took the remarks to his heart and slammed Manjrekar on the microblogging site, saying he had played for India in far more matches than him.

 Still i have played twice the number of matches you have played and i m still playing.
 Learn to respect ppl who have achieved.i have heard enough of your verbal diarrhoea.@sanjaymanjrekar— Ravindrasinh jadeja (@imjadeja) July 3, 2019